At Least Learn to Read Hangul. It’s Easy!

 - It’s fun – I learned how to read Korean ages ago and it has stuck with me for 10+years, well after I forgot all the vocabulary I’d learned.
 And you can impress your friends by writing their names in Hangul.

 - It’s essential for a peace of mind – It’s much easier to travel the peninsula knowing you are going to the correct town.
-I followed this road sign to Anjung because everyone says that is where Camp Humphreys is.
-I was close, it’s actually in the village of Anjeong in the town of Paengseong and Anjung is pronounced Anjoong.
-I hate the romanization of Hangul.
-Do yourself a favor and learn enough Hangul to read road signs and restaurant menus, it saves a lot of headaches.
+I followed this road sign to Anjung because everyone kept telling me that was where Camp Humphreys is.
+In reality, Humphreys is in the small village of Anjeong in the town of Paengseong and the city of Anjung, pronounced Anjoong, is about 30 minutes away and has one of the most amazing Korean spa’s in Pyeongtaek.
+I have had a lot of practice with the romanization of Hangul and I can write it perfectly but it still frustrates me to no end.
+Do yourself a favor and study enough Hangul to read road signs and restaurant menus, it saves a lot of headaches and is pretty easy to learn.

 Quick History of Sejong the Great and Hangul